datavzrd/datavzrd.github.io/src/docs/advanced_tutorial.rst

 To break these changes down let us start with ``__definitions__:``.
 This special YTE_ keyword allows us to define variables that can be used within the template.
 In this case we are importing the ``re`` and ``pathlib`` modules and defining a list of movie IDs we parse from the file names located in the ``data/companies`` directory.
 Within our ``datasets`` definition we can now use the ``tt_numbers`` variable to generate the table names and paths dynamically for each movie.
+Similarly we iterate all movies in the ``views`` definition to add one additional view for each movie.

 .. note::